 US patent 5255452, filed by Jackson, described the anti-gravity lean used in the music video for "Smooth Criminal".

-[206] Pressure from CBS Records persuaded MTV to start showing "Billie Jean" and later "Beat It", leading to a lengthy partnership with Jackson, also helping other black music artists gain recognition.[207]
+Before Thriller, Jackson struggled to receive coverage on MTV, allegedly because he was African American.[206]
+Pressure from CBS Records persuaded MTV to start showing "Billie Jean" and later "Beat It", leading to a lengthy partnership with Jackson, also helping other black music artists gain recognition.[207]
 MTV employees deny any racism in their coverage, or pressure to change their stance.
 MTV maintains that they played rock music, regardless of race.[208]
 The popularity of his videos on MTV helped to put the relatively young channel "on the map"; MTV's focus shifted in favor of pop and R&B.[207][209] His performance on Motown 25: Yesterday, Today, Forever changed the scope of live stage show; "That Jackson lip-synced 'Billie Jean' is, in itself, not extraordinary, but the fact that it did not change the impact of the performance is extraordinary; whether the performance was live or lip-synced made no difference to the audience" thus creating an era in which artists re-create the spectacle of music video imagery on stage.[36]
 Short films like Thriller largely remained unique to Jackson, while the group dance sequence in "Beat It" has frequently been imitated.[210]
 The choreography in Thriller has become a part of global pop culture, replicated everywhere from Indian films to prisons in the Philippines.[211]
 The Thriller short film marked an increase in scale for music videos, and has been named the most successful music video ever by the Guinness World Records.[69]

 In the 19-minute music video for "Bad"—directed by Martin Scorsese—Jackson began using sexual imagery and choreography not previously seen in his work.
 He occasionally grabbed or touched his chest, torso and crotch.
 While he has described this as "choreography," it garnered a mixed reception from both fans and critics; Time magazine described it as "infamous".
 The video also featured Wesley Snipes; in the future Jackson's videos would often feature famous cameo roles.[53][212]
 For "Smooth Criminal", Jackson experimented with an innovative "anti-gravity lean" in his performances, for which he was granted U.S. Patent No. 5,255,452.[213]
 Although the music video for "Leave Me Alone" was not officially released in the US, in 1989, it was nominated for four Billboard Music Video Awards, winning three; the same year it won a Golden Lion Award for the quality of the special effects used in its production.
 In 1990, "Leave Me Alone" won a Grammy for Best Music Video, Short Form.[67]